Trevor Cornett of Altamont is possibly the youngest person to run a food stand at the Effingham County Fair this year.

 Area farmers can dispose of unwanted pesticides for free this summer because of the "Clean Sweep" program run by the Illinois Department of Agriculture.

-- Dieterich man pleads guilty in sexual assault case
+- Effingham man pleads guilty in robbery case

 Sorry, there are no recent results for popular videos.